signaldust/bunny-jit/README.md

 Either way, hopefully this gives you an idea of what to expect.

+Update: The current version might give you a slightly uglier output due to loop inversion that isn't profitable in this particular case.
+I'll look into making it conditional on profitability at some point.
+The critical path inside the loop should still be the same though.

 ## SSA?

 The backend keeps the code in SSA form from the beginning to the end.
 We rely